 Coconut Rhinoceros Beetle

-Coconut rhinoceros beetle adults chew big holes through palm leaves to feed on soft tissue in the heart of the palm.
-When they do not have natural predators around to check their numbers, they can greatly affect palm trees, such as coconut and date palms, and even banana trees!
+Coconut rhinoceros beetle adults affect palm trees by chewing big holes through their growing leaves to feed on soft tissue in the heart of the palm.

 These are dates, the fruit of the date palm.
 The coconut rhinoceros beetle feeds on the soft tissue in the heart of the palm.